Ayms/node-Tor/README.md

 If the one_c option is "true", the OP will open a few circuit and stream all incoming streams along these circuits, if "false" the OP will create a circuit for each stream, which take more resources and is much longer.

-If one_c is true, the OP does establish and change circuits randomly, see above "node-Tor Goals and possible Future" for more details.
+If one_c is true, the OP does establish and change circuits randomly.
+TODO give more details.

+See https://gitweb.torproject.org/torspec.git?a=blob_plain;hb=HEAD;f=path-spec.txt and https://www.torproject.org/docs/faq.html.en#EntryGuards and links (security issues regarding path creation, in theory the exit node should be fixed too).

 ## node-Tor OP security :